CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 #### Special Movement to Gorgoroth Rules

-A company may only move to or from a site in Gorgoroth (e.g., Barad-d–r, Mount Doom) by using one of the following:
+A company may only move to or from a site in Gorgoroth (e.g., Barad-dur, Mount Doom) by using one of the following:
  - Specific region movement from a site in Imlad Morgul (Cirith Ungol, Minas Morgul, or Shelob's Lair).
- - Specific region movement that passes through Nurn or Udun.
+ - Specific region movement that passes through Nurn or Udun.[^udun]

 #### Burglaring